 “The thought is that men typically have significantly more oil glands in their face, with the nose having a greater number localized there, which is why men are thought to get it more,” Dr. Bach explains.

-In rhinophyma, increased inflammation leads to enlargement of skin cells on the face, says Jessica Gandy Labadie, M.D., a dermatologist at Northwestern Medicine in Chicago.
+In rhinophyma, increased inflammation leads to thickening of the skin on the face, says Jessica Gandy Labadie, M.D., from Northwestern Medicine in Chicago Department of Dermatology.
 Why that inflammation occurs is less clear, but it’s likely the result of multiple factors, including genetics, environmental triggers, and microorganisms in the body.

 The results of all that inflammation are the classic signs of rhinophyma: Redness, enlarged pores, and a bulbous nose due to skin thickening.

-Early indications that you may be developing rhinophyma are any of the typical signs of rosacea as well as thickening of the skin around your nose or chin, says Dr. Labadie.
+Early indications that you may be developing rhinophyma are any of the typical signs of rosacea (like redness and bumps on the face), as well as thickening of the skin around your nose or chin, says Dr. Labadie.

 And it’s important to treat this type of rosacea as soon as possible because that skin thickening can become disfiguring over time if left to its own devices, leading to unwanted facial changes, says Dr. Bach.

 Treatment for rhinophyma targets two main components: inflammation and skin thickening, Dr. Labadie says.
-“First you want to get rid of the inflammation, and that would be with an oral antibiotic.
-Once it’s not inflamed, and if there’s thickening of the skin to the point where the nose is disfigured, we can treat that with laser surgery or just general surgery.”
+“First you want to get rid of the inflammation, and that would be with an oral or topical antibiotic.
+Once it’s not inflamed, and if there’s thickening of the skin to the point where the nose is disfigured, we can treat that with laser surgery or just surgery in general.”
 Yep—plastic surgery can come into play here in more severe cases to remove excess skin and reshape the nose.

 Unfortunately, none of these treatments are a cure, Dr. Labadie says.
 But with rhinophyma, after using a laser or other surgery to reshape the nose, you may be good to go for a long time.
-“It takes a long time for it to reoccur.”
+“However, it varies from person to person in terms of number of laser treatments and how often they are needed.”
 And remember, everyone’s rosacea is different, she reminds us—some men with well-managed rosacea may have long periods without symptoms flaring up.